JuanDiegoBohorquezBatlle/AutoClicker/README.md

 # Important

-You can stop the script pressing the “q” key
+You can stop the script pressing the “q” key.

 This script allows you to choose the interval (measured in seconds) between clicks.

+Here There is two version, one in English and the other is in Spanish.